Harness#

 waits – a

-- crank_single_clock_wait() bool #
+- crank_single_clock_wait() bool#

 A “crank” consists of three steps: 1: Wait for a

-wait.
+ClockIDto be registered with theTestClock.
+2: Advance theTestClockto the time theClockIDis waiting for.
+3: Release theClockIDwait.
 Together, this provides an easy way to not have to think about the details around clocks and time, but still being able to write deterministic tests that are dependent on this.
 A “crank” can be though of as the notion of manually driving the clock forward to its next logical step.MT safe.

 Added in version 1.6.

-- create_buffer(size: int) Buffer #
+- create_buffer(size: int) Buffer#

 Allocates a buffer using a

-if present, or else using the configuredAllocator
+BufferPoolif present, or else using the configuredAllocatorandAllocationParamsMT safe.

 Added in version 1.6.